-Try to not let the poachers leave and take their traps.
+Ensure your safety and try to not let the poachers leave and take their traps.
+If a wild animal gets trapped during your observation, please try to capture it on video.
 If they do leave but leave their traps behind, stay with the traps until the authorities come and remove them.
-If you must leave, please call the ACRES Wildlife Crime Hotline on +65 97837782 and we will come to the site and wait for the authorities to arrive.
+If you must leave, please submit information at our 24-hour ACRES Wildlife Rescue & Crime Hotline at +65 97837782 or email the details to firstname.lastname@example.org

 5. In an effort to assist the authorities with clamping down on illegal poaching activities, ACRES keeps records of poaching activities in Singapore.

-Please forward your evidence of poaching activities to ACRES for documentation purposes.
+Please forward your evidence of poaching activities to us at the following email address: email@example.com for documentation purposes.